louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### The relationship between acute coronary syndrome and sildenafil [^b5067edd].
 The American Journal of Emergency Medicine (2013).
 Low credibility.

 Sildenafil is a drug used for male erectile dysfunction.
-Sildenafil's fatal cardiac effects except due to hypotension with simultaneous nitrate use have not been reported.We reported in this case a 70-year-old man admitted to the emergency service with chest pain, which occurs in an hour after sildenafil use.
+Sildenafil's fatal cardiac effects except due to hypotension with simultaneous nitrate use have not been reported.
+We reported in this case a 70-year-old man admitted to the emergency service with chest pain, which occurs in an hour after sildenafil use.
 Electrocardiogram showed inferoposterior ST-segment elevation.
 In angiography, total circumflex artery occlusion has been seen.

 ---